-With its new Bell & Ross Vintage WW1 Reserve de Marche automatic watch, the Franco-Swiss watchmaking brand keeps exploring the theme of vintage timekeepers and making another stride into the glorious past.
+With its new Bell & Ross Vintage WW1 Reserve de Marche, the Franco-Swiss watchmaking brand keeps exploring the theme of vintage timekeepers and making another stride into the glorious past.

 This time Bell & Ross draws its inspiration from the 1920s, often referred by the Europeans as the Golden Twenties.
 The devastating war followed by a chain of social revolutions was over and the continent enjoyed an unprecedented economic boom.